-Gov. Greg Abbott has appointed three new members to the UH System Board of Regents.
-Doug Brooks, Joe Gutierrez and Jack Moore will each serve a six-year term on the UH System’s governing body.
+Gov. Greg Abbott has appointed two new members to the UH System Board of Regents.
+Doug Brooks and Jack Moore will each serve a six-year term on the UH System’s governing body.
 The terms of regents Spencer Armour, III, Roger F. Welder and Welcome W. Wilson, Jr. expired last fall.
 One position on the board will remain open until the Governor makes an additional appointment.

 “I could not be more pleased with Governor Abbott’s thoughtful approach to the leadership of the University of Houston System,” said Renu Khator, chancellor of the UH System.
 “Each appointee has shown great dedication to the success of UH throughout their careers and I am excited about how they will work to move all of our universities forward.”